ragardner/tksheet/docs/DOCUMENTATION.md

     - Row formats second.
     - Column formats third.
 2. Data formatting will effectively override `validate_input = True` on cells with dropdown boxes.
-3. When getting data take careful note of the `get_displayed` options, as these are the difference between getting the actual formatted data and what is simply displayed on the table GUI.
+3. When getting data take careful note of the `get_displayed` options, as these are the difference between getting the actual formatted data and what is displayed on the table GUI.

 Parameters:
 - `key` (`CreateSpanTypes`) either a span or a type which can create a span.
 See [here](https://github.com/ragardner/tksheet/wiki/Version-7#creating-a-span) for more information on the types that can create a span.